matrig/matrig.github.io/slides/2025-INI-DistributionalHumanPreferences.md

 :::: {.columns}
 ::: {.column width=70% }
-* One limitation of AOT is that it is restricted to *First Order Stochastic Dominance*, which is still a strong assumption
-  * *Second Order Stochastic Dominance* would be a better choice, since it captures for instance **risk aversion**
-* Preference datasets aggregate multiple annotators
+* Preference datasets aggregates the votes of multiple annotators
   * What does **aggregating preferences** mean?
 What happens when there are disagreements?
+* A limitation of AOT is that it is restricted to **First Order Stochastic Dominance**, which is still a strong assumption
+  * *Second Order Stochastic Dominance* would be a better choice, since it captures for instance **risk aversion**
 * **"Reward hacking"** happens when a policy overfits on a reward model
   * How can we control overfitting on finite preferences?
-* We are using trasformers as Reward Models
-  * What type of **priors are induced over preferences** by transformer models?
+* **LLM post-training** as elicitation of latent capabilities from a base reservoir
+  * How to build an ideal *base reservoir*?
+What data, what learning algo?
+  * How are latent capabilities of LLMs being elicited?
-* **RL with Verifiable Rewards in post-training** induces capabilities like **"reasoning""**
+* **RL with Verifiable Rewards in post-training** elicits capabilities like **"reasoning""**
-  * reasoning in LLMs is however implemented as a chain-of-thought, i.e. a form of "verbal internal monologue"; reasoning in humans can be "more high-dimensional", but how can this be modeled and implemented?
+  * reasoning in LLMs is however implemented as a chain-of-thought, i.e. a form of "internal monologue"; reasoning in humans can be "more high-dimensional", but how can this be modeled and implemented?
 :::
 ::: {.column width=30%}
 ![&nbsp;](./2025-INI-DistributionalHumanPreferences_files/img/vote_hands.png){ width=60% }